 - Arguably, the biggest challenge facing IT is solving the data gravity problem.
 It is expensive and time-consuming to migrate data, especially when factoring cloud egress fees into the equation.
 This has created cloud vendor lock in.
 IT must be able to easily migrate data across various cloud platforms as cloud vendors’ pricing and functionalities change, and as business requirements change.
 It may be more cost effective to feed all of the different cloud services from a single pipeline instead of trying to copy cloud to cloud.

 - All of the above returns limited value to the business if there is not a clear identification and understanding of the questions, problems and requirements that the business is trying to address.
 IT teams and lines of business need to be close, strategic partners with a shared vision.
-Related to this topic of knowing what questions your data can answer is the focus of Storage Switzerland’s upcoming webinar “The Top Four Challenges of Data Analytics and How to Solve Them”.
+Related to this topic of knowing what questions your data can answer is the focus of Storage Switzerland’s on demand webinar “The Top Four Challenges of Data Analytics and How to Solve Them”.

 Copy data sits at the heart of the data silo problem, which is the major hurdle facing SMBs and enterprises alike, across industries, when it comes to driving the next phase of business growth.
 Data quantities have grown so large and so fast that a heavy degree of automation and increasingly deeper levels of intelligence, are becoming table stakes.
 They are required to obtain integration, agile mobility and required levels of performance and protection.
 Automating and infusing intelligence in areas such as metadata management, data discovery and profiling, I/O prioritization for snapshots and data masking can go far in this regard.
 Self-service capabilities will also become more commonplace to not only provide better access to copy data, but also to accelerate recovery times.